Home > Business > Commercial > How to respond to customer objections

 Competition

-What you need to remember: the objection is not a value judgment against the seller, even if many think so, it is a way for the buyer to reassure himself, to test the seller.
-Responding and justifying yourself when faced with an objection is a very bad reflex.
-There are simple tools that can turn objections into opportunities.
-First identify whether the objection is well-founded or not, if it is a call for negotiation for example.
-Then, ask a question or start your answer with “precisely” and develop your argument.
-In all cases, a customer or prospect who objects, it'is a pretty good sign!
+What you need to remember: an objection is not a value judgement against the seller, even though many people think it is.
+It's a way for the buyer to reassure themselves and test the seller.
+Responding and justifying yourself in the face of an objection is a very bad reflex.
+There are simple tools you can use to turn objections into opportunities.
+First, find out whether the objection is well-founded or not, whether it's a call for negotiation, for example.
+Then ask a question or start your answer with "precisely" and develop your argument.
+In any case, when a customer or prospect objects, it's a sign that they're being sold to.'is a pretty good sign!

 Our expert